jackiehjm/stx-docs/doc/source/storage/kubernetes/list-physical-volumes.rst

 List Physical Volumes
 =====================

-You can list physical volumes using the :command:`system-host-pv-list` command.
+You can list physical volumes using the :command:`system host-pv-list` command.

 .. rubric:: |context|